JuanCarlosAcostaPeraba/glpi-kanbanlooksgood-plugin/README.md

 3. Ensure "Work Hours per Day" is between 1-24
 4. Check that ProjectTasks are properly linked to the Project

-### JavaScript console errors
+### Plugin not working after upgrade

 **Possible causes:**
-- Conflicting JavaScript from other plugins
+- Upgraded from GLPI 10.x to 11.x without updating plugin
-- Outdated browser version
+- Plugin cache needs to be cleared
-- GLPI version incompatibility
+- Database structure needs update

 **Solutions:**
-1. Disable other plugins temporarily to identify conflicts
+1. Verify you're using plugin version 2.1.0+ with GLPI 11.0.x
-2. Update browser to latest version
+2. Disable and re-enable the plugin in GLPI
-3. Verify GLPI version compatibility (10.0.x or 11.0.x)
+3. Clear GLPI cache: **Configuration → General → Clear cache**
-4. Check GLPI logs in `files/_log/`
+4. Check GLPI logs in `files/_log/` for errors

 ### Styling looks broken